 What is being done to achieve results: The compliance program at ABD has been expanded to include more personnel and more diverse roles in the areas of compliance, investigation, and audits.
 With a dedicated team, ABD has been successful in educating and enforcing the laws that govern this area.
-More efforts have been directed to on site compliance, and the onset of the pandemic drove more work in this area.
+More efforts have been directed to on-site compliance.